 Strategic Thinking and Planning

-Strategic thinking and planning is the roadmap to success.
+Strategic thinking and planning are the roadmaps to success.
 Implementation is the vehicle that gets you there.
 It is deciding the most important things that need to get done.
 Implementation is executing the key to-dos and knowing the things to say no to achieve your strategic goals.
 To win in business, you need to master both.
-Fast paced and filled with relevant examples, this program teaches the powerful tools from Krissi Barr’s strategy/execution book, Plugged.
-It incorporates ideas from AG Lafley’s book Playing to Win and experience from hundreds of real-world implementation success stories.
+Fast-paced and filled with relevant examples, this program teaches the powerful tools from Krissi Barr’s strategy/execution book, Plugged.
+It incorporates ideas from AG Lafley’s book Playing to Win and experiences from hundreds of real-world implementation success stories.
 Participants leave energized and ready to be more strategic thinkers and implement their strategic plans.

 Creative Problem Solving